 Sadly, at present, our special investigations unit is inundated with reports of suspected puppy farms and low-welfare breeders.

 In 2020 we seized 150 puppies from the low-welfare puppy trade.

 Heartbreakingly, many of the puppies we seize pass away before they can find a loving new home due to the poor conditions they've been bred and raised in.

 Milo the puppy sadly passed away despite his owner doing everything they could to save him.

 He was in his new home in Lanarkshire for only 24 hours before being rushed to the vet.
 The vet found that he had been taken from his mum too early and was only four weeks old despite the seller assuring the family he was eight weeks old.

-It was also found that Milo was a border collie and not a Jack Russell as had been advertised on Gumtree.
+It was also found that Milo was a border collie and not a Jack Russell as had been advertised online.